ngsutils/ngsutils.github.com/modules/fastqutils/filter/index.md

       -size minsize               Discard reads that are too short

+      -truncate size              Trim reads to a maximum length

       -qual minval window_size    Truncate reads (5'->3') where the quality falls below a threshold (floating average over
                                   window_size)